 No one really enjoys filing their own taxes, which is why people are relieved when they discover they aren't required to file.
-But with the recent tax changes, it might be a good idea to at least prepare a tax return to check if you owe, or even better if you are due a refund.
+But with the recent tax changes, it might be a good idea to at least prepare a tax return to check if you owe taxes or if you are due a refund.

 Avoid a Failure to File Penalty